-Smart refresh allows you to fetch a large date range and periodically refresh part of it.
-This significantly reduces query failures and increases the speed of your queries.
+Smart Refresh lets you fetch data for a large date range while periodically refreshing only a portion of that data.
+This approach significantly reduces query failures and improves overall query performance by minimizing the amount of data refreshed each time.

 Here is how we can use Smart Refresh,